Zylann/godot_voxel/doc/source/graph_nodes.md

 Outputs: `out`
 Parameters: `noise`

 Returns computation of 3D noise at coordinates `(x, y, z)` using the FastNoiseLite library.
-The `noise` parameter is specified with an instance of the [ZN_FastNoiseLite](ZN_FastNoiseLite.md) resource.\n			Note: this node might be a little faster than `Noise3D`.
+The `noise` parameter is specified with an instance of the [ZN_FastNoiseLite](ZN_FastNoiseLite.md) resource.
+Note: this node might be a little faster than `Noise3D`.

 ### FastNoiseGradient2D